RiccardoFoglio/Obsidian-Vault/Computer Architecture/Cache.md

 - YES: extracts word from block and allows CPU to access it without any access to main memory
 - NO : loads into cache the block that the word is part of

-In case of Hit, cache reduces the memory access times by factor that is dependent on the ration between cache and primary memory access time, In case of Miss:
+In case of Hit, cache reduces the memory access times by factor that is dependent on the ratio between cache and primary memory access time, In case of Miss:
 - access memory and load entire missing block, then provides requested word.
 Access time higher than cache-free system
 - access memory and immediately provide word.
 Higher cost in terms of hardware, but misses have more limited impact on performance